Athirassabu/STCtvProjectTestNG/README.md

 Kuwait and Baharin)

 ## Test cases created:

-1.Validation for KSA region-This test case will validate type of subscription,price and currency for KSA region 2.Validation for Bahrain region-This test case will validate type of subscription,price and currency for Bahrain region 3.Validation for Kuwait region-This test case will validate type of subscription,price and currency for Kuwait region
+1. Validation for KSA region-This test case will validate type of subscription,price and currency for KSA region
+2. Validation for Bahrain region-This test case will validate type of subscription,price and currency for Bahrain region
+3. Validation for Kuwait region-This test case will validate type of subscription,price and currency for Kuwait region

 # selenium-TestNG-java-maven